Block kit in modals

 • Checkboxes input

-# Interactive components vs input blocks
+# Interactive components compared to input blocks

 Example select input The user's choice is only locked in after clicking submit